Stronger Than You KnowJul 01, 2020 01:33PM ● By Dena Betti

 By Dena Betti

-Dena Betti is a graduate of the University of San Francisco, chairperson for the #hersmile Nonprofit, and a certified life coach.
-Limited personal coaching slots are available or learn more about the iSoulify workshop by visiting http://strongerthanyouknow.com.
+Dena Betti is a graduate of the University of San Francisco, executive director of the #hersmile Nonprofit, and a certified personal and business coach.
+Email [email protected] to book a coaching appointment or for more information.